 Another of Magnus's infamous creations since his escape from Cygnar, the Renegade is his idea of the perfect support warjack.
 When designing the Renegade, Magnus wanted something that could perform a variety of battlefield roles.
 The result was a sort of "jack of all trades."
 For close-in armament the Renegade uses a savage chain-driven scrapsaw called a shredder which tears holes in armor while the angled teeth bite in further and deeper.
 It causes horrible wounds in both metal-and-steam and flesh-and-blood troops.
 To support the need for long-range attacks, Magnus concocted the alchemical Obliterator rocket.
 Made of heavy scrap-chaff and expensive chemicals wrapped in a deadly segmented shell, the rocket takes up a great deal of space and finances, but the result is a far-reaching attack that explodes powerfully in all directions, showering the area with "deadly metal hailstones."
 Height /Weight Average 8'7" / 3.75 tons Armament Shredder Scrapsaw (right arm), Oblitera- tor Rocket (left arm), Reconstructed Grade IV Arc Node Fuel Load/Burn Usage Average 80 Kgs / average 7 hrs general, 1 hr combat Initial Service Date 599 AR Cortex Manufacturer Fraternal Order of Wizardry/ Cygnaran Armory/ Magnus the Traitor Orig.
-Chassis Design Engines East/ Cygnaran Armory/ Mag- nus the Traitor outright.

-The powerful concussive blast tosses troops about like rag dolls, if not obliterating them
+Chassis Design Engines East/ Cygnaran Armory/ Mag- nus the Traitor The powerful concussive blast tosses troops about like rag dolls, if not obliterating them outright.

-Custom Warjack - The Renegade may only be included in a battlegroup controlled by Magnus the Traitor.
+SPECIAL RULES Custom Warjack - The Renegade may only be included in a battlegroup controlled by Magnus the Traitor.
 Faulty Arc Node - The Renegade may channel spells but every time it does so there is a chance it will backfire causing damage to Magnus the Traitor.
 Each time the Renegade is used to channel a spell, roll a d6 after resolving the spell's effects.
-On a roll of 1-5, Magnus takes one damage point, plus an additional point for every focus point used in boosting the spell's attack and damage rolls.
+On a roll of 1-3, Magnus takes one damage point, plus an additional point for every focus point used in boosting the spell's attack and damage rolls.
 On a 4-6 Magnus takes no damage.
+OBLITERATOR Arcing Fire - When attacking with the Obliterator, the Renegade may ignore all intervening models except those that would normally screen the target.
+Buckler - The Buckler add +1 to the Renegade's ARM.
+The Renegade loses this bonus if the warjack's left arm system is disabled.
+Knockdown- All models in AOE are knocked down.